Courses

 Course Code: 01-05-T930

-Performance Objectives: Upon completion of this class, you should be able to:
+Performance Objectives: Upon completion of this course, you should be able to:

-• Compare and contrast Online Transaction Processing (OLTP) databases and data warehouses
+• Compare and contrast Online Transaction Processing (OLTP) databases and data warehouses.

-• Define the four step design process for data warehouses
+• Define the four-step design process for data warehouses.

-• Outline common data warehouse structures: Star, Snowflake and OLAP
+• Outline common data warehouse structures: Star, Snowflake and OLAP.

-• Determine what fact tables are and how they measure business performance
+• Determine what fact tables are and how they measure business performance.

-• Understand dimension tables and tracking the details of measurements
+• Understand dimension tables and tracking the details of measurements.

-Recommended Prerequisite: To be successful in this course, you should be familiar with using personal computers, the mouse and keyboard.
-You should be able to use Windows to launch and close programs; navigate to information stored on the computer; and manage files and folders.
+Prerequisite: You should be familiar with using personal computers, the mouse, and keyboard.
+You should be able to use Windows to launch and close programs, navigate to information stored on the computer, and manage files and folders.